erl_nif

 Make a badarg exception to be returned from a NIF.

-Make a binary term from bin
+Make a binary term from bin.
+Any ownership of

 the binary data will be transferred to the created term and

-should be considered read-only for the rest of the NIF
+bin should be considered read-only for the rest of the NIF

 call and then as released.

-Create an floating-point term from a double
+Create an floating-point term from a double.

 Try to create the term of an already existing atom from

-.
+the C-string name.
 If the atom already exist store the

-and return true, otherwise return
+term in *atom and return true, otherwise return

 false.